 The service of the complaint must be made by a process server.
 The server can do so in person, through mail, or by posting it on the rental unit.

-Should a tenant fail to attend the court hearing, the judge will most likely issue a default judgment favoring you.
+Should a tenant fail to attend the court hearing, the judge will most likely issue a default judgment favoring you, the landlord.
 The local district court will then issue you a Writ of Restitution.

 The tenant can also choose to fight their eviction.
 Common defenses they can put up under Michigan eviction laws and legal process includes: